Aardenfell/CK3-CallforTrial-Unlanded-Tribal/README.md

 ![Mod Banner](https://github.com/Aardenfell/Call-for-Trial---Unlanded---Tribal/blob/master/thumbnail.png)

-This is an enhanced version of the "Call for Trial" mod originally created by [Original Author](https://steamcommunity.com/profiles/76561199180090097).
+This is my version of the "Call for Trial" mod originally created by [QQ](https://steamcommunity.com/profiles/76561199180090097).
 The original mod can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2898554396&searchtext=call+for+trial).

 ## Overview